quiaingmuarua/TJU-NEMU2025/README.md

 This is a fork of the demo of NJU 2013 oslab0(the origin repository has been deleted, but we have a fork of it -- https://github.com/nju-ics/os-lab0).
 It is ported to NEMU.

-## NEMU-PAL

-This is a fork of Wei Mingzhi's SDLPAL(https://github.com/CecilHarvey/sdlpal).
-It is obtained by refactoring the original SDLPAL, as well as porting to NEMU.

 ------